sensu/sensu-docs/content/sensu-go/5.10/api/auth.md

 #### EXAMPLE {#authtoken-post-example}

-In the following example, an HTTP POST request is submitted to the `/auth/token` API to renew an access token.
-The request includes the refresh token in the request body and returns a successful HTTP 202 Accepted response along with the new access token.
+In the following example, an HTTP POST request is submitted to the `/auth/token` API to generate a valid access token.
+The request includes the refresh token in the request body and returns a successful HTTP 200 OK response along with the new access token.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIs..." \